Truelite/python-a38/README.md

 # Python A38

-Generate Italian Fattura Elettronica from Python.
+Library to generate Italian Fattura Elettronica from Python.

 This library implements a declarative data model similar to Django models, that is designed to describe, validate and serialize Italian Fattura Elettronica data.

+Only part of the specification is implemented, with more added as needs will arise.
+You are welcome to implement the missing pieces you need and send a pull
+request: the idea is to have a good, free (as in freedom) library to make billing in Italy with Python easier for everyone.

 # Dependencies